mei-diao/diao-drawer/README.md

 * This project is built only for education purpose.
 * Distribution of this project including its products without explicit permission is not allowed.
-* Consequences brought by individuals using this project is not attributed to developers.
+* Consequences brought by individuals using this project are not attributed to developers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>